Sneakers: History

 These shoes acquired the nickname 'plimsoll' in the 1870s, derived according to Nicholette Jones' book The Plimsoll Sensation, from the colored horizontal band joining the upper to the sole, which resembled the Plimsoll line on a ship's hull.
 Alternatively, just like the Plimsoll line on a ship, if water got above the line of the rubber sole, the wearer would get wet.

 Plimsolls were widely worn by vacationers and also began to be worn by sportsmen on the tennis and croquet courts for their comfort.
 Special soles with engraved patterns to increase the surface grip of the shoe were developed, and these were ordered in bulk for the use of the British Army.
 Athletic shoes were increasingly used for leisure and outdoor activities at the turn of the 20th century - plimsolls were even found with the ill-fated Scott Antarctic expedition of 1911.
 Plimsolls were commonly worn by pupils in schools' physical education lessons in the UK from the 1950s until the early 1970s.

 British company J.W.
 Foster and Sons designed and produced the first shoes designed for running in 1895; the shoes were spiked to allow for greater traction and speed.
 The company sold its high-quality handmade running shoes to athletes around the world, eventually receiving a contract for the manufacture of running shoes for the British team in the 1924 Summer Olympics.
 Harold Abrahams and Eric Liddell won the 100 m and 400 m events, kitted out with Foster's running gear.

 This style of footwear also became prominent in America at the turn of the 20th century, where they were called 'sneakers'.
 In 1892, the U.S. Rubber Company introduced the first rubber-soled shoes in the country, sparking a surge in demand and production.
 The first basketball shoes were designed by Spalding as early as 1907.
 The market for sneakers grew after World War I, when sports and athletics increasingly became a way to demonstrate moral fiber and patriotism.
-The U.S. market for sneakers grew steadily as young boys lined up to buy sneakers endorsed by football player Jim Thorpe and Converse All Stars endorsed by basketball player Chuck Taylor.
+The U.S. market for sneakers grew steadily as young boys lined up to buy Converse All Stars sneakers endorsed by basketball player Chuck Taylor.

 During the interwar period, athletic shoes began to be marketed for different sports, and differentiated designs were made available for men.
-Athletic shoes were used by competing athletes at the Olympics, helping to popularise athletic shoes among the general public.
+Athletic shoes were used by competing athletes at the Olympics, helping to popularise them among the general public.
 In 1936, a French brand, Spring Court, marketed the first canvas tennis shoe featuring signature eight ventilation channels on a vulcanised natural rubber sole.

 Adolf "Adi" Dassler began producing his own sports shoes in his mother's wash kitchen in Herzogenaurach, Bavaria, after his return from World War I, and went on to establish one of the leading athletic shoe manufacturers, Adidas.
 He also successfully marketed his shoes to athletes at the 1936 Summer Olympics, which helped cement his good reputation.
 Business boomed and the Dasslers were selling 200,000 pairs of shoes each year before World War II.